-Resources for Healthcare Professionals
+Resources for healthcare professionals.

 If you encounter a trans patient in your career, it is important to make them feel accepted, safe, and understood.
 Trans people commonly experience sub-standard and traumatising interactions with healthcare professionals, and the only way to end this trend is through education and empathy.

-The Word "Trans"
+Language and the Word "Trans"

 The most important thing to remember about the term “transgender” is that it is an adjective, not a noun or a verb.
 Here are some examples of correct, and incorrect, uses of the term.

 CORRECT: He is a transgender man.

 INCORRECT: He is transgendered.